 Cheekbone-Length Framing

-The Most Flattering Placement
+The Most Lifting Placement There Is

-It Is All in the Framing
+It’s All in the Placement